- What is internalizing behavior

 Internalization involves the incorporation of values or patterns of culture into one’s self through learning and socialization.

-The following early adverse environment and experiences predict internalizing problems in at-risk children.
+The following early adverse environments and experiences predict internalizing problems in at-risk children.

 How to help children with internalizing behavior